balena-io-hardware/etcherPro-assemblyGuide-doc/source/Batch-production.md

 | Brown AC wires | <img src="../output/Batch-production-photos/Brown-wires-in-the-box.jpg" width="250"> |

 * For further instructions follow the [AC-DC wire-cutting-stripping guide](https://github.com/balena-io-hardware/etcherPro-assemblyGuide/blob/master/output/Sub-processes/AC-DC-wire-cutting-stripping.md)
-3. Keep the box containing the short wire of one color of wires on the workbench where the crimping machine is, to your right, and store the remaining boxes underneath the bench, as indicated in the photo.
+3. Keep the box containing the short wire of one colour of wires on the workbench where the crimping machine is, to your right, and store the remaining boxes underneath the bench, as indicated in the photo.

 <p align="center">
 <img src="../output/Batch-production-photos/Wires-orientat.-after-cut.jpg" width="400">
 </p>

-4. Place the production AC-wire small box in your left side as shown in the photo.
+4. Place the AC-wire's small box used for the assembly line in your left side as shown in the photo.

 <p align="center">
 <img src="../output/Batch-production-photos/AC-wires-plus-term..jpg" width="400">